StylingAndroid/Prism/README.md

 ![Build Status](https://ci.stylingandroid.com/jenkins/buildStatus/icon?job=Prism "Build Status")

-To use the libraies below you will need to add the Styling Android repo:
+To use the libraries below you will need to add the Styling Android repo:

     repositories {
         maven {